sanketpadir/Data_Analysis_and_Dashboard_using_Powerbi/README.md

 # Running the Power BI Dashboard :

-1.Open the "Company Sales Dashboard.pbix" file using Power BI.
+1.Open the "Company Sales.pbix" file using Power BI.

 2.Explore the interactive dashboard and visualizations to gain insights into the company's sales performance and find answers to the company's specific questions.